 The methodology behind these rankings takes both quality and cost of the schooling into consideration.

 It's hard to find a better school than University of Minnesota - Twin Cities if you want to study Agricultural Economics & Business.
 After getting their bachelor's degree, agricultural business students usually make about $44,515 at the beginning of their careers.
-Positioned in Minneapolis, Minnesota, this university is best suited for students who blossom in a city atmosphere.
+With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 It's difficult to beat Southwest Minnesota State University if you wish to pursue Agricultural Economics & Business as a major.
 Marshall, Minnesota gives you a stylish small-town ambiance for students to grow in.